 Cold wave tightens grip, hits rail, air traffic; 2 dead in Haryana vehicle pile up

-The frigid air barrelling through parts of north India plummeted temperatures to the season's lowest in several places Saturday, including Delhi where the mercury hit a low of 2.4 degrees Celsius, as dense fog reduced visibility and delayed air, rail and road traffic.
+The frigid air barrelling through north India plummeted temperatures to season's lowest in Delhi and neighbouring states on Saturday with many places recording a minimum of below two degrees Celsius, as dense fog reduced visibility and disrupted air, rail and road traffic.
 The cold wave was not expected to relent until the New Year.

 Authorities were forced to divert four flights from Delhi airport to other destinations.
 An airport official said pilots were operating under CAT-IIIB conditions, meaning the runway visuality range (RVR) was between 50-175 metres.
 A railway official said 24 trains were delayed by 2-5 hours due to poor visibility, including the Howrah-New Delhi Poorva Express.

-In Haryana's Rewari district, two people died and 12 were injured in a pile up of 15 vehicles on Delhi-Jaipur highway due to dense fog.
+In Haryana's Rewari district, two people died and 12 were injured in a pile-up of 15 vehicles on Delhi-Jaipur highway due to dense fog.
 The minimum temperature in many places in Haryana and Punjab were recorded 5-7 notches below the normal.
-Hisar was the coldest place in the two states with the minimum settling at 0.2 degrees Celsius, seven notches below the normal, the meteorological department said.
+Hisar was the coldest place in the two states at 0.2 degrees Celsius.
+Several places in Uttar Pradesh also shivered as the mercury dipped to below two degrees Celsius.
+Muzaffarnagar was the coldest place recorded in the state, where mercury fell to 1.7 degrees Celsius, followed by Aligarh, which reeled at 1.8 degrees Celsius.

 The Met department has forecast rain and snowfall in Kashmir on New Year's Eve, that is likely to give respite to people from the cold wave.
 The mercury in Leh and Drass in Ladakh plummeted to minus 19.1 degrees Celsius and minus 28.6 degrees Celsius respectively, a Metrological Department official said in Srinagar.

-In Uttar Pradesh, Meerut at 1.7 degrees Celsius was the coldest place in the state.
-Dense to very dense fog is likely to hit traffic for at least the next two days in parts of the state.
-Fatehpur in Sikar district recorded the lowest temperature in Rajasthan at minus 4 degrees Celsius.
+Many areas in Himachal Pradesh, including Kufri, Manali and Solan, recorded temperatures below the freezing point.
+The state's lowest temperature for the day was recorded in Keylong at minus 11.5 degrees Celsius.
+Snowfall is likely in hills between December 31 and January 2.
+Fatehpur in Sikar district of Rajasthan recorded the lowest temperature in the state at minus 4 degrees Celsius.
 Sikar and Mount Abu recorded a minimum of minus 1 and minus 1.5 degrees Celsius.

 A weather department official said in Jaipur the cold wave is likely to continue for another 24 hours.
 The department forecast ground-frost conditions in several districts, besides dense fog.
 Cold conditions persisted in most parts of Odisha too, with Sonepur town recording the season's lowest temperature in the state at four degrees Celsius.